 Dimensions (LxWxH): 15.5 x 5.5 x 6 inches | Weight: 2.5 pounds

 What We Don't Love: Small handguard caused veggies to fall apart when sliced

 It can definitely be scary the first time you use a mandoline slicer.
 For the uninitiated, many mandolines are just an extremely sharp blade housed in plastic, and you can easily cut your hand without a handguard.
 While Kyocera’s mandoline offers a slicing guard, it’s unfortunately too small for the job.
 When testing it on a radish, the slices came out messy and uneven.
 To get the thin, even slices that a mandoline promises, I had to ditch the handguard.
 I’m not a novice, and I almost got cut when using this one.
 Still, I’d recommend it as a starter mandoline.

-Kyocera is a savior when it comes to learning how to use a mandoline.
-This mandoline has some helpful safety features, like corner notches that secure on top of a bowl, meaning the mandoline is less likely to slip while you’re using it, and an easy-to-use, if small, handguard.
+First, Kyocera's mandoline was the most comfortable to hold.
+It also has some helpful safety features, like corner notches that secure on top of a bowl, meaning the mandoline is less likely to slip while you’re using it, and an easy-to-use, if small, handguard.
 The ceramic blade is made in Japan from Kyocera's proprietary zirconia material that stays super sharp for longer than steel blades and is resistant to acids.

 Dimensions: 11 x 4 inches | Weight: 3.8 ounces

 Best for Kids: Joie Mini Mandoline Slicer